funnywayrush84/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and to keep your mind fresh.
 Additionally, don’t be afraid to ask for help or advice from your colleagues or online communities.
 There is always someone willing to share their knowledge and experience.

+# 2023-12-12
+- Today's programming wisdom is to write code that is readable, maintainable, and testable.
+This means using clear and concise variable names, commenting your code thoroughly, breaking up complex functions into smaller, more manageable pieces, and writing automated tests to ensure that your code works as expected.
+By following these principles, you can make your code easier to understand and modify, which will save you time and headaches in the long run.